Microsoft Store Student Offer

 Purchase Limits and Quantity

 Faculty, Staff and Students purchasing from the Microsoft Store for Students may have limited quantities of items that they can purchase per academic school year.
 A maximum of three items can be purchased per order.
 Bulk orders not valid and may be cancelled.

 Finally, Microsoft Store student offers are not valid on prior orders or purchases, and cannot be transferred or otherwise redeemed for cash or coupon code.
-In some cases, the student’s offers may not be combinable with other offers.
+In some cases, the students offers may not be combinable with other offers.

 Pricing and Price Reductions/Corrections

 With regards to pricing, Microsoft reserves the right to change prices for products displayed at/on the Microsoft Store at any time, and to correct pricing errors that may inadvertently occur.

 The Microsoft Store reserves the right at any time after receiving your order to accept or decline your order for any reason.
 If Microsoft cancels an order after you have already been billed, Microsoft will refund the billed amount.

 The Microsoft Store sells and ships products to end-user customers only.
 You may not purchase products at the Microsoft Store for resale, and we reserve the right to refuse or cancel your order if we suspect you are doing so.

 The Microsoft Store student offer is valid only in the United States (including Puerto Rico).
 Note that Microsoft products may subject to U.S. and foreign export control laws and regulations and must be purchased, sold, exported, re-exported, transferred, and used in compliance with such export laws and regulations.

 Microsoft may routinely audit the purchases of customers at the Microsoft Store for Students to insure that that all purchase conditions have been observed.
 If Microsoft discovers you have made a false representations of eligibility or that a customer does not meet the purchase conditions, you authorize Microsoft: